AndrewJBateman/ionic-angular-news-app/README.md

 * Status: Working news api and side/tabs menu system.
 News and categories pages work.
 News can be selected using a news source menu.

 * To-do:

-fix news-detail so it does not always go to the same page move location news to separate page? store country code so other pages use it. add to common component? theme scss - improve colors. language change menu i18n
+fix news-detail so it does not always go to the same page move location news to separate page? store country code so other pages use it. add to common component? theme scss - improve colors language change menu i18n
-Complete News page - work out how to highlight list item.
-Add news search popover?.
+Complete News page - work out how to highlight list item Add news search popover? splash screen favourites contact form
-splash screen
-favourites.
-contact form

 ## Inspiration